kbardool/CellPainting-SNNL/README.md

 | EMNIST (Best)           | 82.86%     | **82.96%** |
 | KMNIST (Average)        | **90.58%** | 90.14%     |
 | KMNIST (Best)           | **90.67%** | **90.67%** |

+We can see from these results that they resemble the findings of Frosst et al.
+(2019), i.e. the SNNL models have marginal improvement over the baseline models, albeit a bit lower margin and lower measures since these results were only from a DNN and not a CNN, and in addition, all models were trained for only 20 epochs as opposed to approximately 50 epochs in Frosst et al. (2019).

 ## Citation